yorevs/homesetup/README.md

 Function                | Purpose
 ----------------------- | -----------------------
-calc.py                 | Simple app to do mathematical calculations. tcalc.py                | Simple app to do mathematical calculations with time. free.py                 | Report system memory usage. json-find.py            | Find an object from the Json string or file.
+tcalc.py                | Simple app to do mathematical calculations with time. free.py                 | Report system memory usage. json-find.py            | Find an object from the Json string or file.